Author’s Update — 11.25.19

 The story of backcountry.com continues to evolve, and we will do our best to post updates as they come in.

 If you are already familiar with the backstory, then please scroll to the bottom of this post for the latest developments.

 How Did We Get Here?

-That afternoon, I discussed my initial opinion about this on our GEAR:30 podcast, and noted that, if what Jason was reporting was indeed true, I couldn’t see how anyone who truly cared about the outdoors and was a member of the outdoors community could continue to support backcountry.com.
+The afternoon of October 31st, I discussed my initial opinion about this on our GEAR:30 podcast, and noted that, if what Jason was reporting was indeed true, I couldn’t see how anyone who truly cared about the outdoors and was a member of the outdoors community could continue to support backcountry.com.

 They were being bullies, going after companies who were most vulnerable and least able to defend themselves against frivolous claims of trademark infringement, and they were doing this repeatedly.

 I noted in that GEAR:30 episode that I would have more to say on this topic.
 Mostly, I wanted to see was how quickly and convincingly backcountry.com would (1) respond to this story, (2) own up to their repeated behavior, and (3) make amends to the companies they’d sued and had threatened to sue.

 And yesterday evening, Backcountry.com did issue a statement, so, it’s time now to say more.

 What Backcountry.com Is — and Isn’t